 Hey there, glad you could make it!

-Have you ever wonder what is happening during Sync Process especially when it takes way too long of your time?
+Have you ever wondered what is happening during Sync Process especially when it takes way too long of your time?

 Below are some basic guidelines to inform you what is actually happening: